OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 <img src="./img/mnist.samples.png" width="445" height="654" alt="mnist">

-It is a series of images representing hand-written digits, along with their actual values.
+It is a serie of images representing handwritten figures, along with their actual values.
 We will use this to train a neural network, and use the trained network to recognize hand-written digits from the test dataset.